Rodney House School Offer

 - The EYFS prime areas are at the centre of learning at Rodney House, a total communication approach through which symbols, objects, signing and ACC to support the spoken word is embedded both in and out of the classroom.

-- Key Stage One learning builds upon the principles of the EYFS while ensuring the subjects of the National Curriculum are delivered in a challenging and thematic way, as children are gently introduced to more formal learning styles in addition to learning through play.
+- Key Stage One and Two learning builds upon the principles of the EYFS while ensuring the subjects of the National Curriculum are delivered in a challenging and thematic way, as children are gently introduced to more formal learning styles in addition to learning through play.

 - The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of our children.
 All staff in school have personal development plans which contribute to achieving the aims of the school improvement plan.